-The ULTIMATE guide on How to Cook a Turkey that is juicy, tender, and loaded with flavors!
-With step-by-step picture tutorials and tips, this is going to be the most perfect turkey you will serve for Thanksgiving dinner and all year round!
+The ULTIMATE step-by-step guide and tips on How to Cook a Turkey that is juicy, tender, and loaded with so flavor!
+This is the perfect turkey to serve for Thanksgiving dinner and all year round!

 How to Cook a Turkey-

 There are many methods on how to cook a turkey.
 It can be grilled, smoked, or cooked in the oven.
 Cooking the turkey in the oven is the method we will be using in this post.

 How to Thaw a Turkey-

 The biggest tip in thawing a frozen turkey is giving it ample time!
 Allow one day in the fridge for every 4-5 pounds of turkey.
 Thawing the turkey in the refrigerator is the best place for it.